JedPawlowski/requisitions-anonymization-pipeline/README.md

 ## Project Overview

-This project demonstrates a production-ready Python anonymization pipeline for recruitment requisitions data.  .
+This project implements a production-ready anonymization framework for recruitment requisition data.

-The script transforms a raw requisitions export into a fully anonymized, analytics-ready dataset by:
+The goal is to transform raw, client-specific recruitment data into a fully anonymized, realistic, and analytically usable dataset that can be safely shared for:
-- removing or anonymizing personal and sensitive information
+- BI development
+- Data model design
+- Analytics use cases
-- preserving realistic business logic and data relationships
+- Portfolio and demo purposes
-- maintaining analytical usability for BI, reporting, and demos

-The solution is designed to be:
+The solution is designed to be client-agnostic, reusable across multiple organizations, and aligned with real-world recruitment processes.
-- Client-agnostic (no hard-coded company names or identifiers)
-- Safe for demos, analytics development, and portfolio use
-- Reusable across multiple clients and datasets

 ## Business Problem & Use Case